SUMMARY

 Act 04

 The advisor's home base.
-Four headline stat cards, total value, cash, YTD returns, monthly income, answer the 'is everything OK?' question without scrolling.
-Below them: performance chart, asset mix donut, cash flow trend, recent activity, and market indices.
+A greeting, a household-level headline (is this portfolio outperforming its policy benchmark, and by how much?), and six stat cards, Total AUM, YTD Return, Unrealized Gain, Income TTM, Cash Balance, Fee Drag, that answer the 'is everything OK?' question without scrolling.
+Below: a time-weighted portfolio-vs-benchmark chart with alpha in basis points, and a live accounts list across every custodian.
 Every advisor interviewed said they wanted to assess a client's state in under 30 seconds.
-This layout does it in under 10.
+This layout does it in under ten.

 KEY DESIGN DECISION